roman/Haskell-etc/README.md

 `System.Etc.parseConfigSpec` if you already gather the contents of a spec file from a different source.

+_NOTE_: When using `System.Etc.parseConfigSpec` or `System.Etc.readConfigSpec`
+and the [CLI cabal feature flag is true](#cli-support), unless you use the `System.Etc.resolveCommandCli` function, you will have to explicitly declare the `ConfigSpec` type parameter.

 ### YAML support

 In order to allow `etc` to read from YAML files, you will need to use the `yaml`